 Second, earnings on mutual funds are typically reinvested.
-Unless you or your investment advisor increases your basis accordingly, you may report more gain than required when you sell the fund.
+Unless you or your investment advisor records increases in your tax basis accordingly, you may report more gain than required when you sell the fund.
 Brokerage firms are required to track (and report to the IRS) your cost basis in mutual funds acquired in recent years.